Hyundai Tucson Hybrid interior, dashboard & comfort

 - 2MPG & CO2 emissionsThe hybrid Tucson does reasonably well here, but for the best figures we'll have to wait for the upcoming plug-in version

-- 5Interior & comfort - currently readingPremium-quality materials and cutting-edge on-board technology combine to make the Hyundai Tucson interior one of the best in its class
+- 5Interior, dashboard & comfort - currently readingPremium-quality materials and cutting-edge on-board technology combine to make the Hyundai Tucson interior one of the best in its class